Privacy and Security Awareness Training Game:

 Spot the Privacy and Security Risks

 The answers are in our privacy and security training game module.
-If you reach out to us and ask, we’ll provide you with free temporary access.
-Use the form below.

 The program (~5 minutes) consists of an a risk-spotting game.
 Trainees are asked to spot the privacy and security risks in an office.
 They select various parts of the office and then click on the problematic things in each scene.
 The program keeps track of the number of risks trainees correctly identify as well as the number of non-risks that they wrongly select.
 Trainees are given a score for each scene and an overall score for the program.
 This program is highly-engaging and fun.
 Feedback is provided about each risk so trainees learn many of the most important data security best practices.